 "In Brazil the story should be different.
 The track at Interlagos will tell the truth, we think we will be in the fight for the win".

-Even in a megalopolis (18.000.000 inhabitants ascertained), wracked by a thousand irresolvable problems, the Brazilian Formula 1 Grand Prix still manages to create a major pole of interest.
+Even in a megalopolis (18.000.000 inhabitants ascertained), hit by a thousand irresolvable problems, the Brazilian Formula 1 Grand Prix still manages to create a major pole of interest.
 The newspapers and the seven local television stations have been bombarding the public for days with announcements, proclamations, predictions, interviews.
 They are all concerned, among other things, about the bad weather that has been raging for a week and that is jeopardising the smooth running of the race on Sunday.
 A sort of end-of-summer monsoon that has unleashed terrible hurricanes.
-The last one, seven hours of torrential rain, turned the roads into flooding rivers with tragic consequences: fifteen dead and about ninety missing in the State.
-And controversies to no end have involved the city's mayor Luiza Erundina, who has been accused of downplaying the shortcomings of São Paulo's facilities, and of saying that the current disasters will serve as a push to create the necessary structures in the future to avoid other disasters.
+The last one, seven hours of torrential rain, turned the roads into flooding rivers with tragic consequences: fifteen dead and about ninety missing in the country.
+And controversies to no end have involved the city's mayor Luiza Erundina, who has been accused of downplaying the shortcomings of São Paulo's facilities, and of saying that the current disasters will serve as a stimulus to create the necessary structures in the future to avoid other disasters.
 São Paulo is also in chaos due to the strike of public transport drivers and conductors.
 But in the Interlagos area, the troubles of ordinary people are far away.
-Here one thinks almost exclusively of Ayrton Senna.
-Who is the absolute star, eagerly awaited after his success in Phoenix.
-On Wednesday, fans screamed choruses and anthems at the circuit, right in front of the Ferrari mechanics.
-In the meantime, he, the driver, is in Rio on Thursday, March 21, 1991 to sign a contract for the seventh time with his main personal sponsor: Banco National, which pays him $900.000 a year for the inscription on his helmet and cap.
-Then Senna returns home to São Paulo, where he celebrates his 31st birthday.
+Here one thinks almost exclusively of Ayrton Senna, who is the absolute star, eagerly awaited after his success in Phoenix.
+On Wednesday, fans screamed chants and anthems at the circuit, right in front of the Ferrari mechanics.
+In the meantime, he, the driver, is in Rio on Thursday, March 21, 1991 to sign a contract for the seventh time with his main personal sponsor: Banco Nacional, which pays him $900.000 a year for the inscription on his helmet and cap.
+Then, Senna returns home to São Paulo, where he celebrates his 31st birthday.
 A family reunion, intimate, at which his new girlfriend would also take part.
-And he didn’t even seem worried about being accused of flying his helicopter without a licence (a fine of about 10.000.000 Italian liras and the temporary seizure of the aircraft).
+And he did not even seem worried about being accused of flying his helicopter without a licence (a fine of about 10 million Italian lire and the temporary seizure of the aircraft).